 8 Basis of Regulations

 This section describes various federal and state regulatory programs that apply to PFAS.
 Because state regulations for PFAS in environmental media are changing rapidly, only a few state regulations are summarized in this section, as examples.
-A PFAS Regulatory Programs Summary has been developed and is available as an Excel file.
-ITRC also maintains updated tables of PFAS water values, and PFAS soil values from state, federal, and some international countries posted on the fact sheets page.
-This section also includes a brief explanation of examples of various health.
-ITRC also has tables posted as an Excel file of the basis for PFOA and PFOS values in the United States also posted on the fact sheets page that is updated periodically.
+A PFAS Regulatory Programs Summary Excel file has been developed and is available as an Excel file.
+ITRC also maintains updated the PFAS Water and Soil Regulatory and Guidance Values Table Excel file, and the PFAS Air Criteria Table Excel file that include information state, federal, and some international countries.
+This section includes a brief explanation of examples of various health effects and how they are used in the development of regulations and advisories.

 Section Number | Topic |